Boettner-eric/Alfred/readme.md

 - [Spelling](./spelling/) - find the closest word to the selected text and replace it
 - [Slack Status](./slack/) - change your slack status
 - [Warp](./warp/) - open any warp directory in your chosen application
+- [Workflow Manager](./workflow-manager/) - open alfred workflows in an IDE/terminal

 ## External Repos
 I also use a few other alfred workflows that I have modified or downloaded from alfred's workflow gallery